-Richard is the co-founder of Circle of Love Senior Fitness which incorporates fun and exercise for people in nursing facilities in Sacramento and Placer County.
-He has been in the health & wellness business with XanGo, LLC since 2008.
-In addition he enjoys year round activities, including anything related to flying, scuba, cycling, backpacking/hiking, kayaking, and other winter sports including snow camping.
+Richard is the co-founder of Circle of Love Senior Fitness, which incorporates fun and exercise for people in nursing facilities in Sacramento and Placer County.
+He has been in the health & wellness business with XanGo & Zija, LLC since 2008.
+He enjoys year round activities, including anything related to flying, scuba, cycling, backpacking/hiking, kayaking and winter sports such as skiing and snow camping.

 Rich de Glymes

-Rich was born in France in 1948 then moved to Casablanca, in Morocco, before finally settling in California at the age of nine.
-He started playing racquetball in 1972 at the Oakland Athletic Club after joining the Oakland Fire Dept. I later became an instructor there I then moved to The Racquetball Club in Walnut Creek and taught racquetball there.
-In 1990 Rich was ranked third in his age group for all of California.
+Rich was born in France in 1948, then moved to Casablanca, Morocco before finally settling in California at the age of nine.
+He started playing racquetball in 1972 at the Oakland Athletic Club after joining the Oakland fire department.
+He later became a racquetball instructor at The Racquetball Club in Walnut Creek.
+In 1990, Rich was ranked third in his age group in California.

 Rich also competes in triathlons and in 2004 was the #2 tri-athlete in United States and #3 in the world for his age group.
-In addition, Rich has been teaching skiing at Boreal for the past 12 yrs along with all four of his sons.
+In addition, for the past 12 years, Rich and all four of his sons have taught skiing at Boreal.

-"I look forward to being involved with the great racquetball program that Richard Martin has put together here with the help of Derek and Justin."
+"I look forward to staying involved with this great racquetball program that Richard Martin, with the help of Derek and Justin, has put together."

-Justin began playing racquetball in the mid 1990s and came to the ARFC soon after that.
-In 2006 he placed 4th in the Collegiate Nationals at ASU in doubles competing against 84 colleges across the nation.
+Justin began playing racquetball in the mid 1990’s and came to ARFC soon after that.
+In 2006 he placed 4th in the Collegiate Nationals at Arizona State University in doubles, competing against 84 colleges across the nation.

-Justin is an AmPRO certified instructor but you are just as likely to see him stringing racquets at ARFC.
+Justin is an AmPRO (American Professional Racquetball Organization) certified instructor, but you are just as likely to see him stringing racquets at ARFC.

 And now for some little known facts: